Niterói circus fire: Fire

+Setting up the circus required a great deal of time and manpower.
+Danilo hired about 50 temporary workers.
+One of them, Adílson Marcelino Alves—known as "Dequinha"—had a police record for theft and suffered from mental health issues.
+He worked for only two days before being fired by Danilo Stevanovich.
+Dequinha was furious about his dismissal and began loitering in the surrounding area.
+On opening night, December 15, 1961, the circus was so packed that Danilo Stevanovich ordered a halt to ticket sales, much to the frustration of many.
+That night, Dequinha tried to enter the circus without a ticket but was spotted and stopped by the elephant trainer, Edmilson Juvêncio.
+The following day, Saturday, December 16, Dequinha continued to hang around the circus and began provoking the usher Maciel Felizardo, who was frequently accused of being responsible for Dequinha's firing.
+An argument ensued, and Felizardo assaulted the former employee, who fought back and swore revenge.
+On the afternoon of December 17, 1961, Dequinha met with José dos Santos ("Pardal") and Walter Rosa dos Santos ("Bigode") to plot setting fire to the circus.
+They met at a spot known as "Ponto de Cem Réis," on the border between the Fonseca neighborhood and the city center, and decided to carry out their plan for revenge.
+One of Dequinha's accomplices, who was responsible for buying the gasoline, warned the ringleader that the circus was sold out and that there was an imminent risk of fatalities.
+However, Dequinha remained adamant: he wanted revenge and claimed that Stevanovich owed him a significant debt.

 The fire occurred during the flying trapeze act, with 3,000 people present under the big top.
 One of the artists later recounted that she had been waiting on the platform for her partner who was on the trapeze when she spotted the fire.
 In an effort not to make him fall she waited until he landed on the platform before alerting him, and they jumped into the net under them and escaped the tent.
 There was at least one reported instance of a Boy Scout in attendance using a pocket knife to slit the walls of the tent open to make another exit.
 In a little over five minutes, the circus was completely devoured by the flames.

 All of the circus' 150 animals were rescued and none had been under the big top at the time of the fire, although three elephants broke from their chains and escaped.